RedHatEMEA/jon-demo-project/README-MORE.md

 Testing at the moment is more of a manual process.
 As such, there are no guarantees regarding the full functionality of all the aspects of the script on different environments.

-The following have been tested:
+The following environments have been tested:
-Fedora 15 64-bit (code developed on this environment) RHEL 6.1  64-bit (running as a VM)
+Fedora 15 64-bit (code developed on this environment) Fedora 16 64-bit
+Fedora 17 64-bit [Not yet supported because only RPMs are for PostgreSQL 9.2, unless you manually install 9.1] RHEL 6.1  64-bit

+Components, there's no way to guarantee functioning with all versions of the required components, but the following work:
+Maven 		3.0.3, 3.0.4
+Ant   		1.8.2, 1.8.4
+JDK   		1.6.0_29, 1.7.0_09
+PostgreSQL	8.4, 9.1-4, 9.1-6??
+[9.2 is not yet supported in JON]

 Note: I'd be interested in hearing how this runs on OSX or any other setups people might have.